-If the first paradox was all about making your body thyroid resistant, the second paradox is all about understanding the different ways that your blood levels might move when a dose is changed – and that they can be quite unexpected.
+If the first paradox was all about making your body thyroid resistant, the second paradox is all about understanding the different ways that your blood levels might move when a dose is changed.
+That they can be quite unexpected.

 This point is so incredibly important.
 Understanding this will immediately give you an advantage over probably 99% of the physicians who prescribe thyroid medication.

-If the TSH score is all the way to 0.01, and the dose keeps getting higher, eventually the free hormones do elevate – but this will not happen at first.
-It simply takes time.
+If the TSH score is all the way to 0.01, and the dose keeps getting higher, eventually the free hormones do elevate.
+Although this will not happen at first.
+It takes time.

-Many thyroid experts encourage people to have their free hormones at the higher end of the range (5).
+Many thyroid experts encourage people to have their free hormones at the higher end of the range4.
 Unfortunately this doesn’t happen without the TSH being too low, and that in itself does pose dangers to patients.

 If the TSH gets high enough, eventually the free hormones drop off when someone is extremely hypothyroid.